Some may wonder what Content Marketing actually is and how it helps with marketing campaigns, well the easiest and most common explanation is:

 Social Distribution and Promoting your Content

-Distribution needs to be a critical element of every content marketing campaign and this requires, time, money to find, develop and nurture the right audience.
+Distribution needs to be a critical element of every content marketing campaign and this requires, time and money to find, develop and nurture the right audience.

 Two key ways to promote your content is through organic means and paid means.